5G is expected to hit a wall, literally, in 2019 and beyond.

 5G trials are underway and the technology, latency and data rates are poised to deliver on their promises, if the 5G signal can reach you, that is.
 Trials and plans indicate that it won’t.

 The question “what is 5G and what new tech will it spawn” is one that has been heavily covered in 2018.
-I’m here to take that one step further to outline where the technology leaders at Verizon, T-Mobile, US Cellular, and Sprint have all reached consensus, which frequencies will be used to support 5G, and how the cellular capability and reliability will fare in comparison to the 4G LTE signals we have today.
+I’m here to take that one step further to outline where the technology leaders at Verizon, AT&T, T-Mobile, US Cellular, and Sprint have all reached consensus, which frequencies will be used to support 5G, and how the cellular capability and reliability will fare in comparison to the 4G LTE signals we have today.

 Summary of Where 5G Stands Today